nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 the user input command undergoes the same command parsing as described in the [Logic component](#logic-component).

-Given below are example usage scenarios and how the favourite feature behaves at each step.

 To add, delete or edit the `favourite` attribute of a `Tutor`, we use of an `EditTutorDescriptor`.
 The `EditTutorDescriptor` describes the attributes of a tutor to be edited.
 To `favourite` to a `Tutor`, we can simply create an `EditTutorDescriptor` which a `Favourite` descriptor, and edit the corresponding `Tutor` with this descriptor.
 The following shows an example of how an `FavouriteCommand` is executed.

-When the user enters any of the aforementioned commands, the user input command undergoes the same command parsing as described in the [Logic component](#logic-component).

 Steps for the execution of the `FavouriteCommand` (assuming that no errors are encountered during parsing of inputs):
 1. When the `execute()` method of the `FavouriteCommand` is called, the `Model`’s `getFilteredTutorList()` method is called.